MicrosoftDocs/Devices-docs/surface/surface-management-portal.md

 1. *Requires **Global Reader** role for access*.

 > [!IMPORTANT]
 > Microsoft recommends that you use roles with the fewest permissions.
-This helps improve security for your organization.
-Global Administrator is a highly privileged role that should be limited to emergency scenarios when you can't use an existing role.
+This helps improve security for your organization. **Global Administrator** is a highly privileged role that should be limited to emergency scenarios when you can't use an existing role.

 ## Try Surface Management Portal for free

-Surface Management Portal is available to customers who use Microsoft Intune admin center and enroll at least one Surface device through Intune.
+Surface Management Portal is available to customers who use Microsoft Intune Admin Center and enroll at least one Surface device through Intune.
 If you’re new to Intune, set up your Intune tenant today by visiting [Try Microsoft Intune for free](/mem/intune/fundamentals/free-trial-sign-up).

 ## Learn more